-This is presumably the most common case of large array creation.
-The details, of course, depend greatly on the format of data on disk and so this section can only give general pointers on how to handle various formats.
+This is the most common case of large array creation.
+The details depend greatly on the format of data on disk.
+This section gives general pointers on how to handle various formats.
+For more detailed examples of IO look at How to Read and Write files.